tbenade/wercker-devcenter/source/articles/steps/guide.md

 ## Step entry point

-Every step is executed by executing `run.sh`.
-It is responsible for the high-level organization the the step's functionality.
+Every step is executed by executing a `run.sh` file, which should be present as well.
+This file is responsible for the high-level organization of the step's functionality.
 The actual step logic can be written inside the `run.sh`.
 When you want to group things you can move your logic to multiple shell scripts and call them from `run.sh`.
-You could also develop a step in Ruby or NodeJS and use the `run.sh` to bootstrap this.
-A good example of the later is [validate-wercker-step](https://github.com/wercker/step-validate-wercker-step).
+You could also develop a step in Ruby, Python or Node.js and use the `run.sh` to bootstrap this.
+A good example of the latter is the [validate-wercker-step](https://github.com/wercker/step-validate-wercker-step).

 ## Step options

-Steps can have options to receive input.
-For example, the `create-file` step has the option `filename` that specifies where the file should be created.
+Steps can have options or parameters to receive input.
+For example, the `create-file` step has the option `filename` that specifies the filename and where the file should be created.
 Options are set as elements of the step attribute in `wercker.yml`.
-Here is an example of that uses `create-file` step and specifies three options:
+Here is an example that uses the `create-file` step and specifies three options:

     - create-file:
         name: generate production robots.txt